Lothiraldan/litf/README.md

 ## Why not Mozlog?

 [Mozlog](https://firefox-source-docs.mozilla.org/mozbase/mozlog.html#data-format) is a lesser-known test output format.
 While similar to LITF, it support more complex cases involving sub-tests.
 It also requires two messages per test run, one `test_start` and one `test_end` which would requires more logic on the parsers.

+## Why not subunit?

+[Subunit](https://github.com/testing-cabal/subunit) is the format closest to what LITF tries to achieve.
+It already has support for several producing libraries in several languages.
+The biggest differences are that it's a binary protocol and has a more stream-based design, it's designed to easily merge, filter and transform output streams.
+Replacing LITF with subunit by adding needed LITF characteristics (input format and extensibility) is currently under consideration.